rramosx11/E-commerce-Bank-End/README.md

 ## Description

 This is a backend application for an ecommerce site that uses Sequelize to interact with a MySQL database.
-Using insomnia, a user can interact with the backend to view the products, categories, and tags aswell as use CRUD methods to alter the databse.
+Using insomnia, a user can interact with the backend to view the products, categories, and tags as well as use CRUD methods to alter the databse.

 ## Table-of-Contents